 Computers, TVs, and mobile devices compound the problem, because when you normally would be tired enough to fall asleep, the moving images on the screens will hypnotize you into staying awake.
 Beyond keeping a regular bedtime, you should focus on what’s known as sleep hygiene, said Femke Rutters of the VU University Medical Center in Amsterdam.
 This includes things like limiting screen time before bed, making sure the bedroom is totally dark at night, and maintaining healthy bedtime habits like brushing teeth.

-HealthAmbition.com has published a comprehensive article with even more information on the importance of getting enough sleep, along with an infographic on the dangers of sleep deprivation.
+HealthAmbition.com has published a comprehensive article packed with info about the importance of getting enough sleep, and the dangers of sleep deprivation.
 Be sure to check it out!
 Here is the link: https://www.healthambition.com/why-is-sleep-so-important